700 laid-off GM workers will get their jobs back

-It the kind of news that no one who gets laid off expects to here -- you're rehired!
+It the kind of news that no one who gets laid off expects to hear -- you're rehired!

-But that's exactly what just happened to 700 General Motors workers who were laid off earlier this month when the automaker cut 1,100 jobs.
+But that's exactly what's about to happen 700 General Motors workers who were laid off earlier this month when the automaker cut 1,100 jobs.

 The automaker said Wednesday that it is adding 500 jobs back to its Lansing Delta Township plant in 2018.
 And another 180 jobs are being created at a nearby plant in Flint, Mich., for laid-off GM workers from Lansing.